Interested in remote working?

 Being a freelancer definitely has it’s own pros and cons:

-- You can build deeper, more stable relationships with your colleagues and boss, and don’t have to be constantly thinking about sourcing the next client or contract.
+- You build deeper, more stable relationships with your colleagues and boss, and don’t have to be constantly thinking about sourcing the next client or contract.

 - Sometimes, if you simply don’t like your work, going remote won’t help you assuage your annoyances.